morse-simulator/morse/doc/morse/dev/adding_component.rst

 Creating a new component
 ------------------------

-MORSE offers a convient command-line tool to create and setup a new component.
+MORSE offers a convenient command-line tool to create and setup a new component.

 Assuming you already have an :doc:`initial simulation environment<../user/builder>` called ``mysim``, you can create a new sensor